Azure/azure-storage-cpp/README.md

 Please note the current build script is only tested on Ubuntu 16.04.
 Please update the script accordingly for other distributions.

 Please note that starting from 2.10.0, Casablanca requires a minimum version of CMake v3.1, so the default CMake on Ubuntu 14.04 cannot support Casablanca build.
 User can upgrade CMake by themselves to build Casablanca.
+If default CMake (2.8) for Ubuntu 14.04 must be used, 5.0.1 with Casablanca version v2.9.1 is recommended.

 ## Getting Started on OSX